Grenada Taxes: A Guide for Individuals and Legal Entities

 Transfer Tax: If you sell Grenada real estate, you must pay a transfer tax.
 Grenadian citizens pay a five percent transfer tax, and foreigners pay a ten percent transfer tax.

 Grenadian citizens don’t have to pay additional Caribbean taxes when buying property on the island.
-Foreign investors must apply for an Alien Landholding Licence (ALHL), which amounts to ten percent of the purchase value.
+An Alien Landholding Licence (ALHL), which amounts to ten percent of the purchase value, is a type of Grenada property tax payment imposed on foreign buyers.
 Foreign nationals who acquire a Grenada passport through the country’s citizen program avoid the requirement to obtain an ALHL.

 Annual property tax: The annual property tax is up to 0.3 percent of the property’s market value for residential real estate and up to 0.5 percent for commercial property.
 Property taxes are divided into two tax types in Grenada: Land tax and building tax.